TEMESGENABDISSA/EMamu.github.io/README.md

 ![ourservices](https://github.com/TEMESGENABDISSA/EMamu.github.io/assets/109625337/6482681d-eeac-438f-9100-3443d62e13e6)
 ![aminities](https://github.com/TEMESGENABDISSA/EMamu.github.io/assets/109625337/5bbc97e9-6df2-4567-a33e-20aa2476fc9d)

-# name of the project =  EMAMU-REAL-STATE
+# Name of the project =  EMAMU-REAL-STATE
 # DESCRIPTION
 Emamu Real Estate is an innovative project dedicated to the world of real estate, designed to provide a seamless and comprehensive experience for its users.
 The platform features a user-friendly navigation bar, offering easy access to key sections such as Home, Sell, Buy, Contact, Login, and Register, ensuring a smooth journey for visitors